How Much Does it Cost to Live in the US?

 Cost of Living in the US With Medical Insurance

 Paying for a private health insurance policy in the United States can be costly.
 Most U.S. residents secure at least partial coverage through an employer, or by applying for federal, income-based assistance.

 Legal permanent residents (LPRs) in the United States can qualify for substantial benefits through what is colloquially known as Obamacare and officially called the federal Health Insurance Marketplace.
 So can people who temporarily reside in the country on non-immigrant visas and in various forms of protected status.
 Check the income qualifications to find out if you are eligible for insurance coverage and tax credits.
 If you do not qualify, you may need to purchase an international health insurance plan.

 LPRs can also apply for Medicaid assistance and children’s health insurance if they meet certain state residency and income rules.
 Medicaid covers emergency care for those who meet the state criteria, even if they lack a federally eligible immigration status.
 Except where long-term, government-paid institutional medical care is involved, applying for these benefits does not impact anyone’s route to a green card or U.S. citizenship.

 One more big-ticket item that just about every U.S. resident buys is — you guessed it — the car.
 In most big cities, a car is unnecessary.
 For trips and travel outside the cities, you might very well need one.

-Take a look at the Walk Score app to explore the cities and towns that you will potentially call home.
+Take a look at Walk Score to explore the cities and towns that you will potentially call home.
 It can help you decide if you really need a car.
 If not, you can simply hire one at one of many reasonable outlets if you ever fancy a road trip.
 Tickets for cross-country train rides offer a wonderfully affordable alternative for exploring this expansive country.
 And with the rise of ride-hailing apps, it’s easy to beam a set of wheels up any time you need them.